tcallsen/tnm-3dep-downloader/README.md

 Some stretch goals for #3 may include things like:

-- Loading multiple GeoTIFF files from TNM if the bounding box straddles the boundary of 2 or more products
+- Loading multiple GeoTIFF files from TNM if the bounding box straddles the boundary of 2 or more products (e.g. top of Raging River GPX route [falls into another product](./docs/img/example-raging-river-gpx-straddles-multiple-products.png))
 - Ability to load another GeoTIFF product from TNM if selected product does not contain data for lat/long combo

 ## Proof of Concept